 Irrigation system design

 Drip irrigation

-A drip irrigation system delivers water to perennial and annual crops using a network of main lines, sub-main lines and lateral lines, with emitter points spaced at certain lengths.
-Each dripper/emitter delivers water and nutrients to the plant through a hole. precisely a specific uniform amount directly to the plant’s root zone.
+A drip irrigation system delivers water to perennial and annual crops using a network of main lines, sub-main lines, and lateral lines, with emitter points spaced at specific lengths.
+Each dripper/emitter, through a hole, delivers water and nutrients to the plant.
+Precisely specific, uniform amounts directly to the plant’s root zone.

-Water and nutrients enter the soil through the emitters, moving to the root zone of plants through the combined forces of gravity and capillaries.
+Water and nutrients enter the soil from the emitters, moving to the plant root zone through the combined forces of gravity and capillary action.
 In this way, the moisture and nutrient uptake by the plant is replenished almost immediately, ensuring that the plant never experiences water stress, thereby improving quality and achieving optimal fruit growth and high yields.

 Rain sprinkler

-Drip irrigation is a method of applying irrigation water that provides a rain-like effect.
-Water is distributed through a system of pipes, usually by pumping.
-It is then sprayed into the air and the entire surface of the soil is irrigated by sprinkler heads so that it breaks up into small droplets of water that fall to the ground.
+Sprinkler irrigation is a method of applying water to produce a rain-like effect.
+The water is distributed through a system of pipes, usually by pumping.
+It is then sprayed into the air and applied to the entire soil surface by sprinkler heads, where it breaks up into small droplets that fall to the ground.

 The sprinkler provides effective coverage for small and large areas and is suitable for use on all types of agricultural land.
-It is also adaptable to almost all types of irrigating soil, as sprinklers are available with a wide range of discharge capabilities.
+It is also adaptable to almost all types of irrigated soil, as sprinklers are available in a wide range of discharge capacities.

 The sprinkler system is a unique and versatile irrigation system.
 It is designed to provide maximum water savings, combining high quality, affordability and ease of installation.
-All these products are manufactured from high strength and chemical resistant engineering plastics to achieve functional satisfaction and maintain cost savings.
+All these products are made of high-strength and chemical-resistant engineering plastics to achieve functional satisfaction and maintain cost savings.

-All sprinklers undergo extensive quality testing in our well-equipped modern laboratory.
-Moreover, the performance of these products is also field tested to ensure uniform water distribution and higher efficiency.
+All sprinklers undergo extensive quality testing in our state-of-the-art, well-equipped laboratory.
+Moreover, the performance of these products is also tested in the field to ensure uniform water distribution and higher efficiency.

+Irrigation system design